UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 A forth test could check that numerals appear in the correct order, from highest to lowest value.
 For example, ``CL`` is ``150``, but ``LC`` is never valid, because the numeral for ``50`` can never come before the numeral for ``100``.
-This test includes a randomly chosen set of invalid
+This test includes a arbitrarily chosen set of invalid
 antecedents: ``I`` before ``M``, ``V`` before ``X``, and so on.

 .. code-block:: python